mendix/docs/content/en/docs/developerportal/control-center/portfolio-management/_index.md

 {{< figure src="/attachments/developerportal/control-center/portfolio-management/access-management.png" >}}

 The access roles are either Portfolio Managers or Users.
-Mendix Admins are Portfolio Mangers by default.
 Portfolio Managers can give other users access to the portfolio and define their access roles.
+Mendix Admins are by default Portfolio Managers.

 The table below shows the permissions of Portfolio Managers and Users: